From environmental literacy to environmental orality

 A report form our first public experiments with Rots Brouwer and Yawen Fu at StrandLAB Almere during the Summer Sessions festival curated by Cocky Eek.

 The ability to read and storing knowledge in written form has become so fundamental to our cultural imagination that literacy - the ability to read - is used as a much more encompassing indication of understanding.
 For some years now I’ve been interested in environmental literacy and how it may arise in humans, other organisms and machines, in programs like Machine Wilderness and Random Forests.

-Metaphorically speaking, the environmentally literate person or machine is deemed to be able to ‘read the book of nature’ and thus make sense of it.
+Metaphorically speaking, the environmentally literate person (or machine in RandomForests programme) is deemed to be able to ‘read the book of nature’ and thus make sense of it.
 But for the majority of human existence, we didn’t have written denotation of language.
 This is where in academia the boundary is set between history and pre-history, a few thousand years ago.
 Prehistory being; anything pre-text.

 But under closer inspection this boundary may be much less uniform.
 In many ways pre-history is still here; reading came to different cultures at different times and some groups of people still have no written language or illiteracy can be imposed by those exerting power or by circumstance.
 Archeologist Gavin Lucas presents prehistory as existing wherever the context or purpose of material-cultures or artefacts are irretrievably lost to us.

 Seen in the much longer timeframe of a few million years of human existence, literacy is a very recent phenomenon and various areas of life remain fundamentally oral.
 So many things in life are still learned through people sharing things directly.
 The emerging study of animal cultures shows how fundamental direct exchange is to many forms of life.
 Where conservation efforts used to focus more on the physical organism, recognition is growing about the importance of conserving cultural transmission of knowledge among animal and perhaps even plant populations.